kevaundray/CryptoResources/decentralised-technology/what-is-bitcoin.md

 _Why is this hashing part important?_

 Without the hashing, then the person elected will have nothing to lose.
-There will be no punishment in not following the rules, and so no incentive to not include the bad transactions.
+There will be no punishment in not following the rules, no electricity cost, and so no incentive to _not_ include the bad transactions.
 The hashing also provides a way to make the block immutable.
 If information inside of the block is changed, then the block becomes invalid.
+This is because as soon the information changes, the pattern we described earlier would change.

 This was a medium level overview of bitcoin.
 In the deep dive section, we will answer possible unanswered questions such as: